Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Acknowledgements

 \section{Acknowledgements}

-The authors thank Martin Krupa for his critical reading of previous versions of the manuscript and for constructive feedback, as well as for insightful discussions and relevant references.
-PK would also like to thank Hinke Osinga for insightful discussions.
+The authors thank Martin Krupa and Martin Wechselberger for their critical reading of previous versions of the manuscript and for constructive feedback, as well as for insightful discussions and relevant references.

-PK is supported by the Principal's Career Development Scholarship for PhD Studies of the University of Edinburgh.
+PK was supported by the Principal's Career Development Scholarship for PhD Studies of the University of Edinburgh.